High Court of Justice of Castile-La Mancha

-The High Court of Justice of Castilla-La Mancha (Tribunal Superior de Justicia de Castilla-La Mancha, TSJCLM) is the highest body of the judiciary in the autonomous community of Castile-La Mancha (Spain).
+The High Court of Justice of Castilla-La Mancha (Tribunal Superior de Justicia de Castilla-La Mancha, TSJCLM) is the highest body of the judiciary in the autonomous community of Castilla–La Mancha (Spain).
 It is headquartered in the city of Albacete.

-He is heir to the Royal Court of Albacete established by Queen Maria Christina in Albacete in 1834 with jurisdiction over much of Castile-La Mancha and the Region of Murcia.

 The presidency of the High Court of Justice of Castilla-La Mancha has been held since 2005 by Vicente Rouco, who, currently, is serving his third consecutive term.

 Composition

 At present the High Court of Castile-La Mancha is divided into the following organs: